-Level 2 -- Professional Education Course.
+\Level 2 -- Professional Education Course.
 This course is designed to introduce content and methods for teaching Social Studies and incorporating the Arts in the elementary classroom.
 Topics include social science/performing/visual arts theory, lesson planning, interdisciplinary instruction, assessment, and a broad overview of content and standards included in the elementary social studies/arts curriculum.
 The primary focus is the development of a personal philosophy of teaching elementary social studies, along with the integration of the arts in the classroom.
-10 clinical hours.
+10 clinical hours (clinical hours pertain only to those graduate candidates enrolled in the traditional Elementary Education MAT program).